davidvavra/firebase-remote-config-codelab/README.md

   - Run the code on the phone
     - You should see changed text of the button second time you run the app (it's correct behavior, we don't want to change UI to the user on the fly)

+## Integrate it with Firebase Analytics
+  - Click `Tools-Firebase` in Android Studio
+  - Select Analytics and "Log Analytics event" from the menu
+  - Follow "Add Analytics to your app"
+    - Use Android Studio quick fix to add required permissions
+  - Follow "Log events"
+    - Log event when user clicks GOAL button
+      - use "play" as value, null bundle
+    - Log event when user clicks STOP button
+      - use "stop" as value, null bundle
+  - Run command `adb shell setprop debug.firebase.analytics.app google.codelab.hockeygoal`.
+It enables instant sending of analytics events to the console (otherwise there is 24 hour delay)
+  - Go to Firebase Console, check out StreamView and DebugView - you should see some events there
+  - Go to User Properties in Firebase Console/Analytics
+  - Create new property called "button_text"
+  - Add this code to `Activity#onCreate`:
+    - `mFirebaseAnalytics.setUserProperty("button_text", mFirebaseRemoteConfig.getString("button_text"));`
+  - Launch the app and make sure the property is set in DebugView
+  - Now you could filter all Analytics reports based on user property and compare how users are behaving based on which button text they have.
+But data will be available only after 24 hours from SDK integration.